 Do you have to be Canadian to enjoy what we do?
 Absolutely not.
 Fibre- and textile arts have rich local histories and contemporary practices throughout the world.
 We love learning about them all, and we suspect you do, too.
 We hope you will enjoy exploring what’s being made in Canada by folks across this vast land – both those whose ancestors have been here all along and those who came during or after colonization.

 Co-Founder & Publisher

 Kate is an internationally known knitting teacher, designer, author and editor.
 She has published nine books, and her focus in all her work is the empowerment of knitters, illuminating both the methods and mechanics of the craft.
 The combination of her university degree in mathematics, professional experience in software development, technical writing and usability, and training in garment and fashion design give her a unique perspective.
 She also works as an editor and technical editor, helping other designers and authors bring their work into the world.
-She lives in Toronto with her husband and the family of skunks under their porch.
+She lives in Toronto with her husband and their stubborn old dog.

 Co-Founder & Publisher

 Kim is an editor, author, instructor and speaker.
 Over her sixteen-year career in crafts she has written seven books; founded, ran and eventually sold an online crochet magazine and community; served as editor of Interweave Crochet; and spoken and taught at conferences across North America.
 Through her Mighty Ugly project, she helps people slay their creative demons and have more fun making stuff.
 Eventually she realized that working in craft-related editorial is her professional dream, with values of sustainability, equity, inclusion and diversity at the centre of her work.
 Kim lives in Vancouver, where she is writing her first novel, exploring natural pigments she forages around her neighbourhood and at her family’s rural hay farm, and trying to motivate herself to tidy up her home office.